 So, if the above links are not useful, what is a good link?

-For example, a link from a normal blog does not have the same ‘weight’ as a link from New York Times or a link from Matt Cutts blog (former head of Google Quality team) is not the same as a link from my blog.
+For example, a link from a normal blog does not have the same ‘value’ as a link from New York Times or a link from Matt Cutts blog (former head of Google Quality team) is not the same as a link from my blog.

 The obvious question is, how to you get these links?

 If you ask Google they will tell you that any links pointing to your website has to be natural links.
 Natural links are exactly what their name implies.
 A website owner or blogger likes another website or blog and naturally adds a link to his/her blog.

 Does this happen in reality or is it another myth?

 It certainly does but you have to try really hard to get to this point.
 Take for example this blog, there are many incoming links because other webmasters find the content interesting and I also link to other sites in my articles because I find their content interesting and want to inform my readers about it.

 If natural links are what I have just described above, in which category do all other links belong?

 They belong in the category of artificial links and by adopting such techniques you increase the risk for getting a manual or algorithmic penalty by Google.

 Is guest blogging a valid way to build links?